-We also conduct analyses on the approximation property of two basic types of GTNNs: the quadratic transformation neural network (QTNN) and the cubic transformation neural network (CTNN).
-We first investigate the universal approximation property, which indicates that the two-layer QTNN/CTNN is an accurate approximator to any desired degree of accuracy of functions in specific spaces of functions.
-Then, we derive an error bound related to the depth and width of the QTNN/CTNN in approximating smooth functions.
-We also derive error bounds without the curse of dimensionality in approximating Barron-type functions.
-Finally, numerical experiments on the least squares regression problem and the elliptic partial differential equation are conducted, demonstrating the advantages of QTNNs/CTNNs over conventional DNNs.
+We also analyze the approximation properties of shallow and deep GTNNs and, in particular, provide detailed discussions of three representative GTNN architectures: the quadratic transformation neural network (QTNN), the cubic transformation neural network (CTNN), and the trigonometric transformation neural network (TTNN).
+We first investigate the universal approximation property, which indicates that the two-layer GTNN acts as an approximator of specific functions to any desired degree of accuracy.
+Then, we derive error bounds that do not depend on the dimension explicitly for approximating Barron-type functions, so the approximation lessens or overcomes the curse of dimensionality in some sense.
+We also derive an error bound of deep architectures in terms of the depth and width of the GTNNs.
+Finally, numerical experiments on the least squares regression problem are conducted, demonstrating the advantages of QTNNs/CTNNs/TTNNs over conventional DNNs.